Tracking pixel

 As a shareholder you will be invited to attend the Annual General Meeting and to vote on policy decisions, you will also be invited to attend shareholder briefings and other engagement events.

 If you are interested in becoming a shareholder and you satisfy the criteria set out in the Shareholding Membership Policy, you will need to complete an application form and pay £1.00.
-Contact the Torus Governance Team to find out more on 0800 678 1894 or email info@torus.co.uk.
+Contact the Torus Governance Team to find out more on 0800 678 1894 or email [email protected].

 This panel will monitor and scrutinise Torus services, they will meet regularly to review findings and make recommendations for improvements to service delivery for all tenants.